RadhikaDeshpande1010/Retail-Order-Management-System-Model/README.md

 ## Database
 The Retail Order Management System (ROMS) data modeling is implemented using Oracle Database.
 Oracle Database ensures that the ROMS can handle large volumes of data efficiently and securely.

-## Tools
+## Data Modeling Tool
-You can use a data modeling tool like Erwin, Lucidchart, or Draw.io to visually represent the relationships between entities in both the ER diagram and dimensional model.
-In this project, we are using Erwin Data Modeler to design both the ER diagram for the relational schema and the dimensional model for optimized data warehousing and analytics.
+In this project, I have used Erwin Data Modeler to design both the ER diagram for the relational schema and the dimensional model for optimized data warehousing and analytics.

 ## Instructions
 Building a thorough data model for a Retail Order Management System (ROMS) entails multiple critical steps, such as formulating an Entity-Relationship (ER) diagram and designing a Dimensional Model.
 Let's delve into the process in detail.

+### Step 1: Requirements Gathering
+* Understand the business processes and requirements.
+* Identify the key entities and relationships.
+* Define the scope and boundaries of the system.

-### Step 1: Create ER Diagram
+### Step 2: Create ER Diagram

 * Your first task is to design an ER diagram for the Order Management System based on the dataset.
 Here, I am referring to the W3Schools Retail Order Management Schema as the data source.
 * Use a data modeling tool to visually represent the relationships between entities.